Aggressive Advocacy

 Police accident cases come with unique legal hurdles that don’t apply to ordinary car accidents.
 These challenges can make it much harder for victims to recover compensation unless they have an experienced attorney guiding them through the process.

-At the Law Office of Paul Previte, we know how to navigate these legal landmines—and we act fast to protect your rights from day one.
+At the Previte Law Firm, we know how to navigate these legal landmines—and we act fast to protect your rights from day one.

 Crashes involving law enforcement are different because: